TermiteFactory/NewFriends/README.md

                 - <Summary ID>
                     - date: date of joining or addition
-                    - details_key: Value is the Person ID used by the persons list ... (more details of the person)
+                    - details_key: Value is the Person ID used by the persons list
+                    - followup_id: the id of the newcomer to follow up
+                    - followup_name: the name displayed of the member following up
+                    - assign_id: the person who assigned this newcomer to a member
+                    - add_id: the id of the person added ... (more details of the person)
         - name: Value is the name of this community
         - permissions